-Just as national poet laureates are called upon for occasions of significance, Otis has been invited by Tramlines to curate a stage for its 2019 edition.
-Called Speakers Corner, the stage will welcome to Hillsborough Park a lineup of incredible minds working in poetry, spoken word and lyricism at Sheffield Makes Music in September and Off the Shelf in October.
+Just as national poet laureates are called upon for occasions of significance, Otis was invited by Tramlines to curate the Speakers Corner stage for its 2019 edition, and he'll be hosting lineups of incredible minds working in poetry, spoken word and lyricism at Sheffield Makes Music in September and Off the Shelf in October.

 We spoke to Otis part-way through his two-year stint as the city’s first poet laureate, to find out what gets him writing, who he’s excited to bring to the Tramlines stage, and the people and places he thinks the city should be championing.